 Henry Dawkins married Lady Juliana Colyear ( daughter of the Earl of Portmore ), became the Member of Parliament for Southampton, and acquired Standlynch Park.
 In 1766 he transformed the ‘villa’ into the ‘country house’ that we enjoy today by commissioning John Wood the Younger ( of Bath ) to add a pair of substantial pavilions to the North and South.
 Further, he engaged Nicholas Revett to embellish the house, including the new Portico, Library and internal plasterwork.
 Revett took the design for the Portico directly from the Temple of Apollo on Delos and introduced a classical ‘monumental’ corridor into the North Wing – thereby bringing some of the first examples of the Greek Revivalist period in England.
 The highly fashionable Giovanni Battista Cipriani was commissioned to paint the Music Room in which he depicted the Arts, Venus and Shakespeare.
 Also within the painting is a sketch of the Music Temple which Revett went on to build at West Wycombe Park together with the substantial West Portico for Sir Francis Dashwood in 1770 – a fellow member of the Society of Dilettante.

 Henry Dawkins had eight sons and three daughters.
 This might leave one to surmise that he used and enjoyed Standlynch to the full, embracing his family, Jacobite politics and the Dilettante.
-By the time of his death, in 1814, Dawkins also owned estates in Wales and Oxfordshire and under the terms of his Will commanded the Standlynch estate to be sold.
+By the time of his death, in 1814, Dawkins also owned estates in Wales and Oxfordshire and under the terms of his Will commanded the Standlynch estate to be sold – probably to discharge his considberable debts by that time.
 The estate was then purchased by the Nation and given to the heirs of Nelson that same year.

 The pinnacle and final act of Admiral Viscount Nelson was encapsulated at the Battle of Trafalgar off the Spanish Coast in 1805.
 His death and great victory had captured the imagination of the British people who wanted to honour him.
 Horatio Nelson’s colourful personal life left behind his widow but no children by the marriage; the Admiral’s famous relationship with Lady Hamilton left illegitimate issue in the form of Horatia.
 The closest male relative was Horatio’s elder brother, the Rev. William Nelson who, by all accounts, was a somewhat pushy and ungenerous character.
 Nevertheless, he was created Earl Nelson in 1806 and assumed Horatio’s other titles including the Duke of Bronte in Sicily.